Troubleshooting

 • distinguish VCS-only restore from Undo this turn

-See Checkpoints and Undo for the recovery matrix.
+See Checkpoints and Undo.

-• macOS version
+• operating system and version

 • Node and pnpm versions

-• relevant log excerpts
+• relevant redacted log excerpts from /tmp/sero-*.log

 See also